eko55/mongodb/Replication in MongoDB/replication.md

 2.Open firewall between those 3 servers so they can communicate with each other 3.Install mongodb on the servers
-4.Each server has DNS record like mongod0.replset.com,mongod1.replset.com,mongod2.replset.com associated the respective non-local IP address 5.Before we deploy replica set we need to secure our servers by creating a shared password file known as a key file on the server, that each server will use to authenticate with one another.In production we would prefer something like an x509 certificate instead of just a key file.
+4.Each server has DNS record like mongod0.replset.com,mongod1.replset.com,mongod2.replset.com associated with the respective non-local IP address 5.Before we deploy replica set we need to secure our servers by creating a shared password file known as a key file on the server, that each server will use to authenticate with one another.In production we would prefer something like an x509 certificate instead of just a key file.